spiros3p/flovatar-dust-banking-smart-contract/README.md

 This smart contract aims to enhance the power of the Flovatar NFTs, a Flow blockchain that can be found here:
 https://flovatar.com/

-MVP UI to access the smart contract's functions has been developed and deployed in the following github page and can be accessed with a TestNet wallet:
+MVP UI Dapp to access the smart contract's functions has been developed and deployed in the following github page and can be accessed with a TestNet wallet:
 https://spiros3p.github.io/flovatar-dust-banking-app/